-Sacred site located on the ancestral homelands of the Warlpiri Aboriginal people in the Tanami Desert region of Central Australia
+Sacred Water Dreaming site located on the ancestral homelands of the Warlpiri Aboriginal people in the Tanami Desert region of Central Australia

 For over 60,000 years, Australia’s Aboriginal people inhabited an island continent that was largely unknown to the rest of the world until the arrival of European seafarers early in the 17th century.

 The white settlement of Australia began in the latter part of the 18th century.
-The native peoples were quickly overwhelmed by the invading forces, and within a few years of the founding of the first British colony, the Aboriginal population had been effectively decimated.
+As happened with many Indigenous peoples around the world, the native people of Australia were quickly overwhelmed by the invading forces, and within a few years of the founding of the first British colony, the Aboriginal population had been decimated.

 The Warlukurlangu centre has long been an important stronghold for the preservation of the traditional culture and language of the Warlpiri Aboriginal people.
 Isolated from outside influences due to the remoteness of their ancestral lands in the heart of the remote Tanami Desert region, the Warlpiri were among some of the last Aboriginal people in Australia, to make first contact with Europeans.

-As this generation of traditional Warlpiri people passes into history, it will mark the closing of one of the most significant chapters in our shared human story.
-We will lose forever the last of the original Australians, who hold an uninterrupted physical bond to the country of their ancestors, and an unbroken spiritual connection to an irreplaceable culture that spans back to the dawn of humanity.
+Sadly, as this generation of traditional Warlpiri people passes into history, it will mark the closing of one of the most significant chapters in our shared human story.
+We will lose forever some of the last remaining Australian Aboriginal people, who hold an uninterrupted physical bond to the country of their ancestors, and an unbroken spiritual connection to an irreplaceable culture that spans back through the Palaeolithic era to the dawn of humanity.

 Mainie recognises the importance of our mission to support the preservation of Australia’s unique Indigenous cultural heritage.
 Our investment in Aboriginal owned art centres in remote Central Australian communities provides much needed opportunities for Aboriginal women, to not only earn an independent income from their own work, but to also assist them to preserve their time-honoured Dreamtime stories for future generations.

-The Aboriginal art designs in the Mainie fashion collection have all been ethically acquired under licence, in accordance with the Indigenous Art Code.
-Under the terms of our licensing agreements with the Aboriginal art centres, we purchase the original artworks from the artists at the prices they set.
-The Aboriginal artist retains the copyright to their original artwork, and we pay licence fees to reproduce each design onto our products.
-Royalties from our sales are paid to the artists.
+The Aboriginal art designs in the Mainie fashion collection have been ethically acquired under licence, in accordance with the Indigenous Art Code.
+Under the terms of Mainie's licensing agreements with the Aboriginal art centres, we purchase the original artworks from the artists at the prices they set.
+The Aboriginal artist retains the copyright to their original artwork, and Mainie pays licence fees to reproduce each design onto our products.
+Royalties are paid to the Aboriginal artists and their families.

 The royalty payments are the major source of income to the artists, as they are regular and ongoing, whereas the original artwork purchase is a one-off payment.
-In our design collection, we have artworks, that were originally purchased for a few hundred dollars, but have since, returned many thousands of dollars in royalty payments to the Aboriginal artists.
-If an artist passes away, their royalties are paid to their families.
+In the Mainie design collection, there are artworks that were originally purchased for a few hundred dollars, but that have since returned many thousands of dollars in royalty payments to the Aboriginal artists.
+If an artist passes away, their royalties continue to be paid to their families.